clay-run/lambda-binaries/README.md

 # Getting started
 1. Clone the repo.
-2. Run ```npm install``` in the directory of the project that you'd like to run AWS Lambda.
+2. Run ```npm install``` in the directory of the project that you'd like to run on AWS Lambda.
-3. Edit the code then zip and deploy it to AWS
+3. Edit the code then zip and deploy it to AWS.

-# Packages listed
+# Packages Available
 1. Tesseract
 2. PhantomJS (coming soon)
 3. Git (coming soon)

-Leave an issue if you are interested in another package here
+Open an issue to let us know what package you'd want us to list next.
+Open a PR if you have package you want to submit.

 # Want to get started right away and not mess with AWS Lambda settings
-and permissions?
+# and permissions?
 Use Clay.

 Try Tesseract from Clay's UI.
 Press quick run to see a demo against a hard coded image URL or pass in any image url in the UI.
 You can call